junxit/us-congress-bills-110/bill.md

 >     - **(B)** hold a public meeting at which the public may present its views on the reauthorization, including specific suggestions for changes to the goals referred to in subsection (a);
 >     - **(C)** provide a period of 30 days after the public meeting to obtain written comments from the public suggesting changes to this part; and
 >     - **(D)** publish the comments on the Food and Drug Administration’s Internet Web site.
->   - **(3)** *Periodic consultation* Not less frequently than once every month during negotiations with the regulated industry, the Secretary shall hold discussions with representatives of patient and consumer advocacy groups to continue discussions of their views on the reauthorization and their suggestions for changes to this part as expressed under paragraph (2).
+>   - **(3)** *Periodic consultation* Not less frequently than once every 4 months during negotiations with the regulated industry, the Secretary shall hold discussions with representatives of veterinary, patient, and consumer advocacy groups to continue discussions of their views on the reauthorization and their suggestions for changes to this part as expressed under paragraph (2).
 >   - **(4)** *Public review of recommendations* After negotiations with the regulated industry, the Secretary shall—
 >     - **(A)** present the recommendations developed under paragraph (1) to the congressional committees specified in such paragraph;
 >     - **(B)** publish such recommendations in the Federal Register;